dragonflyoss/d7y.io/blog/2025-01-07-dragonfly-v2-2-0-has-been-released/index.md

 ![dragonfly dashboard](https://www.cncf.io/wp-content/uploads/2024/12/dragonfly-3.png)

-### Add hostname regexes and CIDRs to cluster scopes for matching clients.
+### Add hostname regexes and CIDRs to cluster scopes for matching clients

 When the client starts, it reports its hostname and IP to the Manager.
 The Manager then returns the best matching cluster (including schedulers and seed peers) to the client based on the cluster scopes configuration.